 Winning a tripod championship in my first term; learning how to ski; performing a live comedy routine at Follies in front of a 200-person audience; having lunch with Barry McCarthy, former CFO of Spotify and Netflix and the grandfather of the Direct Listing

 A digital media startup in San Francisco, Senior Product Manager

 Tuck is such a small community, and as a result, you interact daily with students from all walks of life.
 This helps you engage and work with people from all types of backgrounds since there is nowhere to hide.
-Tuck is also an incredibly student-driven community, to the point that most on-campus events are organized by students rather than the administration.
-This creates a lot of space for leadership opportunities, which I decided to take full advantage of.
-I immersed myself in a variety of clubs, taking on multiple leadership roles including co-leading the Tech Club, co-founding the Film Society, co-directing Tuck Follies, and serving as a fellow in the Center for Digital Strategies.
+Tuck is also an incredibly student-driven community.
+Many Tuck events are organized by students which creates a lot of space for leadership opportunities.
+I took full advantage, immersingmyself in a variety of clubs, taking on multiple leadership roles including co-leading the Tech Club, co-founding the Film Society, co-directing Tuck Follies, and serving as a fellow in the Center for Digital Strategies.
 These leadership opportunities are priceless in terms of practical leadership and management experience, and Tuck’s small size means that there is no shortage of opportunities to get involved, lead student activities, and give back to the community that will be your home for two wonderful years.